-All items found on campus can be turned in to the university switchboard, security office, or evening administrator.
-Lost items may be claimed Monday-Thursday from 10:00 A.M.-8:00 P.M. in Malone Hall, Room 121, or by contacting the evening administrator at ext.
-313.
+All items found on campus can be turned in to the university switchboard, or a security officer.
+Lost items may be claimed Monday-Thursday from 8:00 A.M.-9:00 P.M. in Malone Hall, at the switchboard or reception desk.